 Specialized DSPs Are Expanding Opportunities for Programmatic

 But that doesn’t mean it’s suddenly a straightforward affair.

 Tal Mor is the CTO of Tremor Video, a DSP purportedly meeting these new demands.
 “Just because programmatic video is everywhere doesn’t mean it’s easy,” writes Mor.
 He says that programmatic video — and especially Connected TV or OTT — requires the right balance of ad tech to prove effective: “It requires access to the right audiences, unique targeting abilities, channel-specific inventory, reporting/optimization abilities, and fraud detection/prevention methods.”
 To drive this home, Mor writes that the lack of industry standards makes it particularly difficult to navigate the nuanced space.

-Metrics and benchmarks are catching up.
-And consumer demand only continues to rise, aided by an increase in mobile consumption.
-All of this translates into scalability and a better ROI for advertisers.
+Metrics and benchmarks are also catching up—and consumer demand only continues to rise, aided by increased mobile consumption.

 Mor, the DSP tech leader, writes that video-specialized DSPs have the best hope of capturing this value.
 Within their specialization, they can focus on ad formats and creative, inventory and execution, and (maybe most importantly) measurement.